rivten/rivten.github.io/_posts/2016-11-05-surface_simplification.md

 With this framework in mind, you can now see what is the issue Garland and Heckbert were tackling 20 years ago : how to automate mesh simplification efficiently while not changing the overall structure of the mesh (i.e. minimizing the error between the input mesh and the result of the algorithm).

-More formaly, in the global surface simplification framework, there is a trade-off to be made between having a small amount of vertices but a big deviation from the original mesh, or a small deviation from the original mesh and still a big amount of vertices.
+More formally, in the global surface simplification framework, there is a trade-off to be made between having a small amount of vertices but a big deviation from the original mesh, or a small deviation from the original mesh and still a big amount of vertices.
 Therefore, a rigorous mesh simplification problem is one of the following.
 Given an input mesh $M_i$ with $V_i$ vertices, an error function $\text{Err}$ (which measures of much two meshes deviates from one another), I want to have a resulting mesh $M_r$ with $V_r$ vertices such that either :

 1. we want to minimize $V_r$ under the constraint $\text{Err}(M_i, M_r) \leq \epsilon$ for a given $\epsilon$
 2. we want to minimize $\text{ Err}(M_i, M_r)$ under the constraint $V_r \leq M$ for a given $M$

-In the first statement of the problem, we do not want the resulting mesh to deviate too much from the input mesh, while reducing the number of vertices as mush as possible.
+In the first statement of the problem, we do not want the resulting mesh to deviate too much from the input mesh, while reducing the number of vertices as much as possible.
 Whereas in the second statement, we want to reach a certain amount of maximum vertices and then be as close as possible from the input mesh.
 Those two statements looks quite the same, but there subtle difference lay in the constraint they set themselves (deviation or vertex count) to achieve their simplification goal.

 The algorithm proposed by Garland and Heckbert can fullfill both of these statements.
 I will now explain the algorithm they proposed back then.